https://www.deakin.edu.au/__data/assets/image/0011/553862/22884_bachelor-medical-imaging_hero.jpg

 To complete the Bachelor of Medical Imaging students must attain 32 credit points.
 Units (think of units as 'subjects') may be worth 1, 2 or 3 credit points - check each unit for its credit point value in the course structure below.
 The course is delivered over eight consecutive semesters.
 All the units in the course are core (these are compulsory) other than a choice of one of two units in the final semester of the course.

-Recognition of Prior Learning is not granted for this course.
+Recognition of prior learning is not granted for this course.

-All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first semester of study (0 credit point compulsory unit).
+All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete DAI001 Academic Integrity and Respect at Deakin (0-credit-point compulsory unit) in their first trimester of study.

 Units